How to Improve Your Focus 2023

 After a day full of distractions, you’re ready to say, “Enough is enough” and start taking control.
 You’re ready to do something about it, but where do you start?

 I’m going to let you in on a little secret.
 Distractions will only happen if you let them.
 That’s right.
 You’re the one that’s in control and you can cut most daily distractions out of your life.

 Step 1 – Become Aware Of The Distraction

-We’re so used to distractions these days, we don’t even notice them anymore.
+We’re so used to distractions these days, that we don’t even notice them anymore.

 Do you realize that your smartphone is distracting you with alerts several dozen times a day?